-In April of 2018, a group of students from the “Service Learning” Project-Based Learning (PBL) class will travel to the city of San Ramon, Nicaragua to spend 10 days teaching elementary school students about North America; about the importance of learning to read; how to solve problems and puzzles; and if Junior Zi Booska stays in shape, a little about American soccer.
+In April of 2018, a group of students from the “Service Learning” Project-Based Learning (PBL) class traveled to the city of San Ramon, Nicaragua to spend 10 days teaching elementary school students about North America; about the importance of learning to read; how to solve problems and puzzles; and even a little about American soccer.

 The students will stay at the homes of various host families in the city during their stay, giving them an even closer look at life in a Latin American country.

 “We worked with seven different elementary schools,” said RU Spanish (and PBL) teacher Simona Talos, “as well as a night school, where a number of adults go, after work, to learn reading and literacy skills.
 The essential goal of the trip is to help students, both young and old, break out of the cycle of illiteracy that keeps then trapped in poverty.”